-The National Referral Mechanism (NRM) s a process for identifying and supporting victims of trafficking.
+The National Referral Mechanism (NRM) is a process for identifying and supporting victims of trafficking.

-This factsheet explains how the National Referral Mechanism (NRM) works for cases of child trafficking, the role of the NSPCC Child Trafficking Advice and Information Line as a first responder and why it is important to refer cases of child trafficking.
+This factsheet explains how the National Referral Mechanism (NRM) works for cases of child trafficking, the role of the NSPCC's Child Trafficking Advice Centre (CTAC) as a first responder and why it is important to refer cases of child trafficking.

 What is the National Referral Mechanism (NRM)?